 These friendly, loving dogs also make wonderful family pets as they get along well with children and other animals.
 They can be easy to train but also a little stubborn, so it is important to give them positive reinforcement and attention.
 They love to be the center of attention!
 These affectionate breeds combined are sure to be loving and loyal.
 Their kind disposition matches their sweet, expressive faces framed by somewhat long, wavy ears.

-Havachon puppies are the hypoallergenic hybrid of two famously adored and adoring breeds.
+Havachon puppies are the hypoallergenic hybrid of two adoring breeds.
 With a cheerful demeanor and playful personality, they make a fun addition to any family as long as they get enough attention!
 They love to be near their owners and hate to be left alone, often suffering from separation anxiety.

 These curious pups can be fairly easy to train and suitable for first-time owners.
 Like many breeds, it is important to socialize and train a Havachon at an early age to avoid any bad habits from forming.